27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 5. What would change my mind?

-🧠 Decision and thinking (5)
+Decision and Thinking Prompts (5)

-19. Pre-mortem
+19. Pre-Mortem

-I'm about to [decision / project].
+I'm about to [decision or project].

 Imagine it's 6 months from now and it failed badly.
 Write the post-mortem: